vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/config/config-server-vault-git-dotnet-core.md

     services.AddConfiguration(Configuration);
     ```

-2. Just add `IConfigurationRoot` as one of the constructor arguments, where you want to trigger the reload and call `Reload()` method of IConfigurationRoot, as below
+2. Just add `IConfigurationRoot` as one of the constructor arguments, where you want to trigger the reload and call `Reload()` method of `IConfigurationRoot`, as below

     ```
     Imp: Please make sure all the configuration options are wrapped by IOptionsSnapshot (as below)